TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.7.md

 ---

-All the brethren of the poor do hate him: How much more do his friends go far from him!
-He pursueth [them with] words, [but] they are gone.
+All the relatives of the poor shun him: how much more do his friends avoid him!
+He pursues them with pleas, but they are gone.